drduh/macOS-Security-and-Privacy-Guide/README.md

 #### Hosts file
 Use the [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) to block known malware, advertising or otherwise unwanted domains.

-Edit the hosts file as root with `sudo vi /etc/hosts`
+Edit the hosts file as root with `sudo vi /etc/hosts`.
+The hosts file can also be managed with the GUI app [2ndalpha/gasmask](https://github.com/2ndalpha/gasmask).

 To block a domain, just add `0 facebook.com` (`0` means `0.0.0.0`, a null route)

-There are many lists of "bad" domains available online which you can paste in, just make sure each line starts with `0` or `127.0.0.1`
+There are many lists of "bad" domains available online which you can paste in, just make sure each line starts with `0` or `127.0.0.1`, and the line `127.0.0.1 localhost` is included.

 For examples, see <http://someonewhocares.org/hosts/zero/hosts>, [l1k/osxparanoia/blob/master/hosts](https://github.com/l1k/osxparanoia/blob/master/hosts) and [gorhill/uMatrix/blob/master/assets/umatrix/hosts-files.json](https://github.com/gorhill/uMatrix/blob/master/assets/umatrix/hosts-files.json).